06v/06v/README.md

 - 👋 Hi, they call me Enes
-- 👻 I’m interested in IT Security & Databases
+- 👻 I’m interested in IT Security and Python Programming
-- 💻 At the moment I'm learning Web Development
+- 💻 At the moment I'm learning Web Development and C++
+- 👨🏻‍🎨 Take a look at my Website here[https://enes.vip/]
 - 📫 Feel free to contact me on Discord -> enes#0006